Other Pay Increases, Allowances or Actions

 The percentage limits apply after mandatory deductions such as retirement contributions and taxes are taken out.
 Virtually all forms of pay except for suggestion awards will be counted toward the salary base.

 Child support and alimony orders take priority over orders for collecting private, nonfederal debts.
-If more than one writ is being served, the first one will take priority.
+If more than one writ is being served, the first will take priority.

 The law applies to Executive Branch, postal, Legislative, and Judicial employees, but not to retiree annuities.
 Annuities can be docked only for child support, alimony and debts owed to the government.